egormartiniuc/BeerGrabberView/README.md

 Finally I did this Grabber, in a few days. :)

-All made on Python 3.6
+All made on Python 3.5 (3.6 also testd)

 Grabber:
   will need to install BeautifulSoup library